gabgilling/dse-nichd/README.md

 - In models like random forests, bootstrapping allows individual decision trees in the random forest to "specialize" on different parts of the feature space.

-Similarly, non-parametric boosting algorithms also offer higher predictive power.
+Similarly, `boosting algorithms` also offer higher predictive power.
 - Weak learners, like like logistic regression or shallow decision trees, are good at finding general "rules of thumb" because of the associated low variance.
 On their own, they are not good at solving complicated problems.
 However, a bunch of weak classifiers that specialize in different parts of the input space can do much better than a single classifier.
 That is the basis of boosting.
 - Each consecutive weak learner in a boosting algorithm specializes in the part of the feature space the previous learners performed poorly on.
 The resulting classification is found by taking a weighted "vote" among all of the learners, with classifiers that are more "sure" of their prediction having a higher weight.
 In practice, we see that these boosted weak models outperform individual classifiers.
 - Boosting is often robust to overfitting.
 In practice, we often see the test set error continue to decrease even while the train set error stays constant (or even 0!).